 Everyone can benefit from planting suitable tree species on their property, including idle lands, stream banks, and buffer strips.
 Landowners that meet the requirements outlined in the programs below may be eligible for more than one program subsidy.

-Forests Ontario 50 Million Tree Program
+Forest Ontario: 50 Million Tree Program

-SNC partners with Forests Ontario to offer seedlings, planting, and site preparation/tending for a $0.20 fee per tree for conifers and $0.50 fee per tree for deciduous.
+SNC partners with Forest Ontario to offer seedlings, planting, and site preparation/tending for a $0.20 fee per tree for conifers and $0.50 fee per tree for deciduous.
 We are proud to offer stock native to Eastern Ontario.

 - Ensure land is open or mostly open and has not been a woodland as defined by the Forestry Act since December 31, 1989;

-- Minimum order is 1500 seedlings for a windbreak and 2000 seedlings for idle land.
+- Minimum order is 1500 seedlings for a windbreak and 2000 seedlings for idle land;

 Green Acres - Ottawa's Rural Reforestation Program

 The City of Ottawa offers both an over the counter and full service program to landowners who reside within the city.
 Green Acres provides incentive grants for over-the-counter orders of 500 seedlings or more in the amount of of $0.20 per seedling.
 Through the Full-Service Program which requires 1000 trees or more, Green Acres will provide 50% of the planting costs in year 1 and will cover 75% of subsequent tending costs in future years.

 Learn more about the Green Acres program here.

 Additional funding available for plantings adjacent to watercourses, through the Ottawa Rural Clean Water Grants Program.